BS, computer science, University of Minnesota

 Mr. Axberg has worked in many roles in telecommunications and information technology, from architecture to system administration.
 He has experience with virtualization and cloud services including VMware, Amazon Web Services, and Azure.
 He is a cloud architect at Optum Technology, leading a team of developers transitioning virtual desktop services to a hybrid cloud solution.
 Prior to that, he worked at CenturyLink in telecommunications engineering and operations deploying voice and data services, where he managed the transition of a national 8XX call routing platform from Sybase to MySQL.
 Mr. Axberg is currently pursuing a BA in English at St. Catherine University.

 Carl Follstad began his IT career writing device drivers for VMS systems, then moved into large systems management.
 In 2001, as Senior Systems Engineer for EMC Corporation, he began focusing his career on the storage industry.
-While with EMC, he advised on storage strategy in the area of enterprise business continuity and storage subsystem performance.
-In early 2004, he moved from EMC to the University of Minnesota, where he managed the University Data Management Services group, which is responsible for management and architecture of the U’s centralized system backup and centralized SAN storage.
-In early 2007, he returned to EMC to serve as Pre-Sales Technical Consultant.
+He advised on storage strategy in the area of enterprise business continuity and storage subsystem performance.
+He moved from EMC to the University of Minnesota in early 2004, where he managed the University Data Management Services group, which is responsible for management and architecture of the U’s centralized system backup and centralized SAN storage.
+In 2007 he returned to EMC to serve as Pre-Sales Technical Consultant.

 DBA, business administration, Metropolitan State University; MS, management of technology, University of Minnesota; BS, mathematics/computer science, Lawrence Technological University, Southfield, MI